 Constipation is common after Surgery.
 Surgery, narcotic pain medicine, decreased activity level, and a change in your diet can cause constipation.
 Please see Health Facts for You #4843: Constipation from Opioids (Narcotics).

 If you need a refill on your pain medicine, call the Spine Clinic.
-Please call when you have at least a 3 to 4 day supply left of your medicine.
-Be ready to give the name, address, and phone number of the drugstore where you want to pick up a refill.
+Please call when you have at least a 3-to-4-day supply left of your medicine.
+Be ready to give the name, address, and phone number of the pharmacy where you want to pick up a refill.
 You will need to speak with nursing staff to discuss current symptoms and the amount of medicines being used.

 Future Clinic Visits